steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. Test your implementation using keyboard controls or USB gamepad
 1. Integrate Micro:bit controls using the provided examples
 1. Upload to Google drive to collaborate with your partners
+1. At the end, upload the project to github as a 'fork' (help will be provided)

+**Students should:**

+- use HTML and CSS to design the instruments window
+- Design the instrument files using Figma or Illustrator
+- Use AI to modify the instrument logic, for example changing line chart to a dial chart
+- **If instruments are not updating, do 'hard reload' ( Cmd + Shift + R on a Mac) **

 ## Project Structure